 Remove the WordPress Database and User

-Next, connect to MariaDB and remove the database and user:
+Connect to MariaDB and remove only the WordPress database and user created for this site:

 sudo mariadb -u root